tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 (Each of the N validators must communicate with all other N-1 validators).

 This large number of messages communicated per step has been identified to impact performance of the protocol.
-Given this that number of messages communicated has been identified as a bottleneck, it would be extremely valuable to gather data on how long it takes for popular chains with many validators to gather all votes within a step.
+Given that the number of messages communicated has been identified as a bottleneck, it would be extremely valuable to gather data on how long it takes for popular chains with many validators to gather all votes within a step.